Baba Adeeko

-Babajide Ezekiel Adeeko (born 3 April 2003) is an Irish professional footballer who plays as a midfielder for side Wigan Athletic.
+Babajide Ezekiel Adeeko (born 3 April 2003) is an Irish professional footballer who plays as a defensive midfielder for side Rochdale.

 Early life

 Born in Ireland to Nigerian parents, Adeeko grew up in the Ballybane area of Galway.
 He played football at local club Mervue United until the age of 13, when he moved to England with his mother.
 He then joined the Academy at Wigan Athletic.

 Club career

+Wigan Athletic

 Adeeko signed his first professional contract with Wigan Athletic in June 2021.
-He made his first team debut in the 2021–22 season, appearing as an substitute against Sunderland in the EFL Cup.
+He made his first team debut in the 2021–22 season, appearing as a substitute against Sunderland in the EFL Cup.

-He made his league debut on the opening day of the 2023–24 season, coming on as an substitute against Derby County.
+He made his league debut on the opening day of the 2023–24 season, coming on as a substitute against Derby County.
 He made his first league start on 15 August 2023 against Carlisle United.

 Adeeko scored his first goal for the club on Boxing Day 2024 against Rotherham United.

+On 6 May 2026, it was announced that Adeeko had been transfer listed.